wistia/wistia-open-docs/_posts/data-api.md

 with HTTP `error 503 Service Unavailable` and the Retry-After HTTP header will be set with a number of seconds to wait before trying again.

+"But Wistia!" you ask, "What _counts_ as an API request?"
+Excellent question, friend.
+You're only working towards that 100 requests/minute limit when you submit an HTTP request to `upload.wistia.com` or `api.wistia.com`.
+Simply accessing a media asset (like a `.bin` file) does not count.

 ## Paging and Sorting Responses